WAIT2024/WAIT2024.github.io/home.markdown

 # Dates

-- The abstract submission deadline: 15 May (tentative)
+- The abstract submission deadline: 15 May (**However, we still accept abstracts, please reach out to the organizers**).
 - The notification: 1 June (tentative)
 - Workshop: July 2